 Hardworking and motivated, Margaret “Betty” E. Turner dedicated herself to professional growth.
 She started out as a secretary at the Virginia Department of Agriculture and Consumer Services and ended up becoming the first female grain inspector and the first female licensed by the U.S. Department of Agriculture.
 Ms. Turner’s expertise in export grain inspection, operations management, and state to federal regulatory compliance helped her thrive as an office manager with the Virginia Department of Agriculture and Consumer Services.
 Some of her responsibilities with the government agency included managing office operations and budgeting.
 Ms. Turner was also responsible for helping to promote the agency’s mission of supporting economic growth and development in Virginian agriculture and encouraging environmental stewardship and consumer protection.

 Bright, funny, and helpful, Ann M. Butera is a natural leader.
-She has sat at the head of the Whole Person Project, Inc., since she founded it in 1984, and continues to thrive in the role.
-Her expertise in creating and sustaining transformation and in internal audit risk management made her well-suited to grow the organizational development firm.
-One of the things that sets her company apart is its highly tailored approach to incorporate the client company’s existing tools, template, and organizational culture into their new path.
-This helps changes become easier to introduce and implement.
-Prior to her current endeavor, Ms. Butera garnered experience as a management consultant at the National Bankcard Corp. and at Chase Manhattan Bank N.A.,
+She founded the Whole Person Project, Inc., in 1984, and and uses her expertise in creating and managing organizational transformation to enable her clients to achieve their goals.
+One of the things that sets her company apart is its highly-tailored approach to developing solutions that incorporate the client company’s existing tools, template, and organizational culture.
+This makes change easier to introduce and sustain.
+In 1993, she shifted the focus of her practice to concentrate on internal audit and risk management.
+To expand her market reach, she authored, “Mastering the Five Tiers of Audit Competency: The Essence of Effective Auditing,” in 2016.
+Ms. Butera garnered experience as a management consultant

 The only thing Paulyn M. Cox has ever wanted to be is a teacher.
 She was raised by a family that really valued education, and she knew she wanted to contribute to the field.
 The idea was solidified when she went to visit her cousin in Ohio and got the opportunity to help out in her classroom.
 From that point forward, Ms. Cox dedicated herself to pursuing her goal.
 She earned an Associate of Applied Science from the State University of New York in 1953 and a Bachelor of Arts from Ithaca College in 1958, and became certified as a teacher in the state of New York.
 Then, degrees in hand, she set out into the field.
 Ms. Cox’s early